Autism Diagnosis funding enables Interdisciplinary teams to work together to quickly and accurately diagnose autism.

 The Early Childhood Block Grant program provides education and support services for at-risk young children and their families.

-Because the years between birth and kindergarten are crucial to a child’s overall development, Early Childhood Block Grant (ECBG) recipients focus on providing services to at-risk young children (ages 0-5 years) and their families.
-Public-private partnerships are encouraged to avoid duplication, maximize resources, and foster innovation.
-Involving families in the process of readying their children for school is another hallmark of the ECBG program’s emphasis on collaboration.
+Because the years between birth and kindergarten are critical to a child’s overall development and lifetime success, Early Childhood Block Grant (ECBG) recipients focus on providing services to at-risk children, ages 0-5, and their families.
+Public-private partnerships are encouraged to maximize

 Infant Toddler Hearing Aid Loan Bank